derickmachaa/esp32-bike-mcu/README.md

 # esp32-bike-mcu
 a diy bike mcu based on esp32.
+This is a bike mcu that combines BMI160 to detect when deceleration is happening and turns on the lights

 | Supported Targets | ESP32-C3 |
 | ----------------- | -------- |